ufs-community/ufs-srweather-app/docs/UsersGuide/source/AQM.rst

 Checkout Externals
 ---------------------

-Along with the components detailed in :numref:`Chapter %s <Components>`, the AQM version of the SRW App pulls in the externals listed in :numref:`Table %s <ExternalsAQM>`.
 Users must run the ``checkout_externals`` script to collect (or "check out") the individual components of the SRW App (AQM version) from their respective GitHub repositories.

 .. code-block:: console